adnasa/contact-angularjs/README.md

 * Workflow: Now a contact is editable by default.
 Enforce ng-dbclick to make it editable.
 * Workflow: Add a tooltip when hovering on an editable part.

+---

+# Current state

+## Tag: v0.1, 7, May 2013

+This is my attempt to add couchDB support.
+I do hope that I update the package.json properly.
+There was much angularjs coding here, more like messing around with couchDB + Cradle.
+Like couchDB so far..

 ciao, baby!